WestlyDust/ChoiceScript_Stats_Modifier/README.md

 ### [Load.js - Numbers and Booleans](https://raw.githubusercontent.com/WestlyDust/ChoiceScript_Stats_Modifier/main/CheatNumbers%26Booleans/Load.js)
 * Modify numerical and boolean (true/false) stats
 ### [Load.js - Numbers, Booleans, and Strings](https://raw.githubusercontent.com/WestlyDust/ChoiceScript_Stats_Modifier/main/CheatNumbers%26Booleans%26Strings/Load.js)
-* Modify nearly all of the game's stats
+* Modify nearly all of the game's stats.
+This option tends to slow down the game significantly, so you'll want to use the Reload button after modifying and saving stat changes

 ## Credit
 Big thanks to JohnTheRedeemer for letting me build off his work - you can find the original code I based this off of here: https://github.com/JohnTheRedeemer/ChoiceScript_Modifier